dmzoneill/jira-creator/README.md

 ### 🚦 Set Status

-Set the status of an issue:
+The `set-status` command changes the status of an issue:

 ```bash
 rh-issue set-status AAP-123 "In Progress"